nytimes/license/README.md

-NYT Apache 2.0 license
+Apache 2.0 license for The New York Times
 =======

 Code open-sourced under the NYTimes GitHub account needs a license.
-Apache 2.0 is the default.
+Apache 2.0 is our default.

-You'll find our license language in the LICENSE.md file.
-Clone it and add it to your repo.
+You'll find our license language in the [LICENSE.md file](https://github.com/NYTimes/license/blob/master/LICENSE.md).